dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 ### Using GraphQL in a React app with Apollo
 Now that we have our query and mutations built, we can integrate them into a React app.
 Before we start, make sure your development server is running (if not, do `yarn start`) and you can see the starter app in the browser.

+In your terminal, `yarn add graphql graphql-tag apollo-boost`.

+ - [`graphql`](https://www.npmjs.com/package/graphql) will help parse our GraphQL queries
+ - `graphql-tags` allows us to use JS tagged template literals to parse GraphQL queries
+ - [`apollo-boost`](https://www.npmjs.com/package/apollo-boost) is a library that allows us to easily use GraphQL data in our UI

 ## Summary / What you Learned

 * [ ] How to explore a GraphQL API through introspection